 - Expand When will the drawdown happen? contentCollapse When will the drawdown happen? contentWhen will the drawdown happen?

-The drawdown begins in the last week of December 2022.
+When a drawdown takes place, the lowering of the lake typically begins the last week of December.
 From beginning to end, activities associated with the lake drawdown typically take seven to eight weeks.
 This time frame can be affected by rain and snow, or lack thereof.
 The process is scheduled to be completed by Easter.

 - Expand What will happen to the lake’s wildlife during the drawdown? contentCollapse What will happen to the lake’s wildlife during the drawdown? contentWhat will happen to the lake’s wildlife during the drawdown?